【彰化縣 鹿港老街】Lukang Old Street in Changhua County

 ukang Old Street alleyway, Taiwan.
 Sunny and Melinda explore the red-brick street with traditional lanterns.

-walk down old alleyways
+Walk down old alleyways

 We only explored a small portion (about 15%) of Lukang due to the crowds.
 It was super crowded during the weekend.
 Despite this, we still managed to see a lot.